francescogerardomarra/its/modulo26/4_security.md

 #### Unsuccessful Access
 - If authentication or role checks fail, an HTTP 401 (Unauthorized) or 403 (Forbidden) response is returned.

-This setup ensures that requests are properly secured and only authorized users can access certain parts of the application based on their roles.
+This setup ensures that requests are properly secured, and only authenticated and authorized users can access certain parts of the application based on their roles.

 ---